kfly8/kote/README.md

 ```

 The first argument is the type name, which must be CamelCase.
-The second argument is the type constraint, which must be a Type::Tiny object or one that can be converted to a Type::Tiny object.
+The second argument is the type constraint, which must be a Type::Tiny object or convertible to one.

-Using Kote inherits Exporter::Tiny, and automatically adds the declared type to `@EXPORT_OK`.
+Using Kote inherits [Exporter::Tiny](https://metacpan.org/pod/Exporter%3A%3ATiny) and automatically adds the declared type to `@EXPORT_OK`.
-This means that you can import types as follows.
+This means you can import types as follows:

 ```perl
 package main;